Norwegians: Religion

 The conversion of Norway to Christianity from Norse paganism began in 1000.
 By the middle of the 11th century, Christianity had become well-established in Norway and had become dominant by the middle of the 12th century.
 The Norwegians were Catholics until the Danish king Christian III of Denmark forced them to convert to Lutheranism and established a state-governed church.
 The church undertook a program to convert the Sámi in the 16th and 17th century, with the program being largely successful.

 In the 19th century, emigration from Norway for political and religious motives began and Lutheranism spread to the United States.
 As a result of this, many of the Norwegians remaining in Norway were religiously moderate; subsequently, church attendance declined throughout the 20th century, as reflected by 78% of the population stating that religion is unimportant in a Gallup poll and low weekly church attendance, at 2%, particularly when compared to that of North Dakota, the state in which Norwegians constitute approximately 30.4% of the population.
 Of all U.S. states, North Dakota has the lowest percentage of non-religious people and the largest number of churches per capita.
 It weekly church attendance is at 43%.

 In Norway the Church of Norway and state are not entirely separated.
 An act approved in 2016 created the Church of Norway as an independent legal entity, effective from 1 January 2017.
 The Church of Norway was previously the country's official religion, and its central administrative functions were carried out by the Royal Ministry of Government Administration, Reform and Church Affairs until 2017.
-The Evangelical Lutheran Church is still mentioned in the constitution, for example, the King is still required to profess an evangelical Lutheran faith.
+The Lutheran Church is still mentioned in the constitution, for example, the King is still required to profess a Lutheran faith.
 When baptised, children are registered in the Church of Norway's member register, leading to a large membership, although many people do not remain observant as adults.
 A majority of both ethnic Norwegians and Sámi are nominally Christian, but not necessarily observant.
-In Norway as of 2018, 70% of the population are members of the Evangelical Lutheran Church, though only 47.1% answered "Yes" to the question "Do you believe in God?" in a 2018 European Values Study.
+In Norway as of 2018, 70% of the population are members of the Lutheran Church, though only 47.1% answered "Yes" to the question "Do you believe in God?" in a 2018 European Values Study.